New Extender Setup

 Instant Fixes to Help You Out

-For new extender setup, there is need to connect the extender either via WiFi or an Ethernet cable.
-But what if your Netgear extender doesn’t have an Ethernet port (e.g. EX6200)?
-Of course, you will go for WiFi connection.
-Oh snap!
+For the new extender setup, there is a need to connect the extender either via WiFi or an Ethernet cable.
+But what if your WiFi extender doesn’t have an Ethernet port (e.g. EX6200)?
+Of course, you will go for a WiFi connection.
+Oh, snap!
 Your computer has an Ethernet port but doesn’t support WiFi.
 What to do now?

 - Now, use a smart device rather than your computer.

 - Connect your smart device to the router.

 - After that, launch a web browser on it.